Energy Storage in the Booming British Market

 How can UK organisations make the most of their renewable generation assets?

 To fully capitalise on renewable energy investments, UK organisations should consider onsite generation in combination with Battery Energy Storage Systems (BESS).
-BESS allows for the storage of excess energy produced during peak generation times both from the onsite renewables and the grid, which can then be used during periods of high demand or low generation.
-This not only enhances energy self-sufficiency but also provides opportunities to participate in wholesale market trading to generate additional revenue.
+BESS enables the storage of excess energy produced during peak generation periods.
+This applies to energy from both onsite renewables and the grid.
+The stored energy can then be used during times of high demand or low generation.

 What are the current challenges and opportunities in the UK energy storage market?